smagaye/dronesManagement/README.md

 ### Development Environnement
 ### Requirements
+- JDK 11
-- Install Git in your machine
+- Install Git Bash for if you are using windows
 - Clone project with following command
 ```bash
 git clone